 Pool Up The winter holidays are a busy time for travel.
 Carpooling or using public transportation may be faster—and it's good for the environment.

-Reduce Your Junk Mail in Anticipation of the Holiday Catalogue Season.
-Simply follow these steps to do it yourself or visit www.41pounds.org and pay them to help you reduce junk mail for everyone receiving mail at your address.
-You can also visit www.catalogchoice.org, a free service that helps you eliminate unwanted catalogues.
+Reduce Your Junk Mail in Anticipation of the Holiday Catalogue Season Simply follow these steps to do it yourself or visit www.ecocycle.org/junkmail to help you reduce junk mail for everyone receiving mail at your address.
+You can also visit www.catalogchoice.org, a free service that helps you eliminate unwanted catalogs.
 Better yet—why not give this as a gift?
-And to get on the national Do Not Mail registry, visit www.directmail.com/directory/mail_preference/faq.aspx.
+And to get on the national Do Not Mail registry, visit https://www.directmail.com/mail_preference.

 Happy holidays from all of us at the Natural Resources Council of Maine!
 Please be sure to make time to enjoy the outdoors and all that winter in Maine has to offer you, your family and your friends.

 Buy Green Find out how to purchase less-toxic sunscreens and make-up, chlorine-free tissue and paper, and more, all year long on our Buy Green page.

 If you have gift ideas and tips you’d like share, send them to us at firstname.lastname@example.org.

 Share Maine’s Beauty All Year Long with Nature of Maine Calendars Our popular wall calendar showcases the beauty of Maine in photos, many taken by NRCM members!
 The calendar highlights landmark victories for Maine’s environment, provides moon phase dates, and much.
 They’re free (donations cheerfully accepted!), and they make great stocking stuffers!
 To get yours, contact us at email@example.com or (207) 430-0106.